-While AT&T's 5G network reaches more than 230 million people in 14,000 cities and towns across the U.S., it still trails T-Mobile, which currently covers 280 million people with its 5G setup.
+While AT&T's 5G network currently reaches more than 230 million people in 14,000 cities and towns across the U.S., it still trails T-Mobile, which covers 287 million people with its 5G setup.
 Verizon also covers 230 million people, even though its nationwide network launched after AT&T's.

 In other words, AT&T still has a long way to go in building out 5G coverage.
-Here's where the network stands a quarter of the way through 2021.
+Here's where the network stands as we approach the halfway mark of 2021.